 Note: Always use topic hierarchy best practices to ensure these rules are obeyed.

-An event mesh is a configurable and dynamic infrastructure layer for distributing events among decoupled applications, cloud services and devices.
-It enables event communications to be governed, flexible, reliable and fast.
 An event mesh is created and enabled through a network of interconnected event brokers.
-In other words, an event mesh dynamically routes events to any application no matter where these applications are deployed in the world, in any cloud, on-premises or IoT environment.
+It’s a configurable and dynamic infrastructure layer for distributing events among decoupled applications, cloud services, and devices by dynamically routing events to any application no matter where these applications are deployed in the world, in any cloud, on-premises or IoT environment.
 Technically speaking, an event mesh is a network of interconnected event brokers that share consumer topic subscription information, and route messages amongst themselves so they can be passed along to subscribers.